aquiferweb/simple-google-photos-grid/readme.md

 - number-photos: (optional) number of photos to display, defaults to 4
 - number-photos-per-row: (optional) number of photos per row, defaults to 2
 - cache-interval: (optional) length, in minutes, to cache the photo urls retrieved from Google, defaults to 15
+- link-to: (optional) 'album_url' or 'photo_url' to allow linking to the whole album or individual photos

 `[simple_google_photos_grid album-url="https://photos.app.goo.gl/G8EOLs5YtESchh4g1" number-photos="6" number-photos-per-row="3" cache-interval="120"]`